wh0pper/canvas/README.md

 # Canvas (CNVS)

 ## Description
 Canvas is a mockup for a social media platform dedicated to artists and creatives.
-It's intended to give users a platform for displaying a sharing their work, connecting and collaboriting with other artists, as well as finding and promoting events related to their work.
+It's intended to give users a platform for displaying a sharing their work, connecting and collaborating with other artists, as well as finding and promoting events related to their work.

+* Note: this site is still being developed, but I'd love for you to check out what I have built so far.

 ## Structure
 Canvas' primary features are:
-* a discovery page that displays searchable and filterable projects that have been uploaded to the platform.
+* a discovery page that displays searchable and filterable projects that have been uploaded to the platform
-* an events page, where a registered user can create new events and a visitor can view events organized by month
+* an events page where a visitor can view events organized by month
 * user authentication which unlocks the ability to create an artist profile, upload new projects to the platform, or publish events to the calendar
-* artist profiles that show users stats and link to any projects or events published by that user
+* artist profiles that show users information

-Additional planned features:
+Incomplete features:
-* a chat functionality allowing users to communicate directly on the platform
+* adding new projects and events to the site
-* the ability to leave comments on projects and RSVP to events
+* the ability to leave comments on projects
+* displaying a specific users projects on their profile page

+## Known Bugs
+* at this time if you register for the site you will encounter bugs with a number of sites user-specific features.
+To demo these features you may sign in with these credentials: email: exampleuser1@email.com password: password

 ## Prerequisites